How to Apply

 - The Equality Fund will not normally be allocated to events which charge an admission fee (which is more than a nominal / token fee), and projects involving fundraising will be considered on a case-by-case basis.
 If your proposed project would involve either admission fees or fundraising, please speak with the Equality Office before you submit your application.

 Tips for Applicants

-- Be informed about the Fund - read all the information online, go to the Equality Fund Showcase, and ask the Equality Officer any questions you might have
+- Be informed about the Fund - read all the information online, go to the Equality Fund Showcase, and contact the Equality Office with any questions you might have

 - Be realistic in your funding request - projects are usually allocated between €300 and €1,000, and proposals with economical budgets are more likely to succeed

 - Be thorough in your application form - show that you have worked out the detail of how your project will be implemented for maximum impact

 - Be concise - focus on the key factual information